 'Surviving the volcano'

 Meanwhile the surveying of the animals continued, but now with an added urgency.
-Catching fish eating bats and cute but noisy tree frogs was easy, but David was also trying to catch snakes with his bare hands... and the snakes were winning.
+Catching fish eating bats and cute but noisy tree frogs was easy, but I was also trying to catch snakes with my bare hands... and the snakes were winning.
 See what it is like to monitor wildlife on an island (including tree frogs, lizards and bats) while a volcano rages, uncertainty reigns, and the population deal with the challenge.

 This talk is very popular: it has drama and human interest, as well as giving insights into how a wild animal conservation project works.

 ( Click here for my follow up talk, when I returned to Montserrat to see how it's changed, and how it's dealing with the impacts.)